ARTIST SPOTLIGHT: LADYKRAKEN

 Practice all you can, never stop practicing, and use reference pictures when having doubts.
 And even if you want to be a digital artist, work from time to time with pencil and paper, it really helps to see your progress in a medium with not as many shortcuts as digital.

-WHAT’S YOUR BIGGEST MISTAKE YOU MADE COMING WHILE BECOMING A PROFESSIONAL ARTIST?
+WHAT’S THE BIGGEST MISTAKE YOU'VE MADE IN BECOMING A PROFESSIONAL ARTIST?

 HOW HAVE YOU FOUND WORKING ON WARTIDE?
 HAS WORKING ON A LARGER LONG TERM PROJECT BEEN DIFFERENT TO OTHER WORK YOU HAVE DONE?